 First author Eugenia Pisano, of the Catholic University of the Sacred Heart, Rome, Italy said: “This suggests a selective retention of pro-inflammatory bacteria in atherosclerotic plaques, which could provoke an inflammatory response and plaque rupture.”

 The analyses also revealed differences in gut microbiota between the two groups of patients.
-Those with acute coronary syndrome had more Firmicutes, Fusobacteria and Actinobacteria, while Bacteroidetes and Proteobacteria were more abundant in those with stable angina.
+Those with the acute coronary syndrome had more Firmicutes, Fusobacteria, and Actinobacteria, while Bacteroidetes and Proteobacteria were more abundant in those with stable angina.

 She noted that to date, research has not convincingly shown that infections and the ensuing inflammation are directly involved in the process of plaque instability and heart attack onset.
 As an example, antibiotics against Chlamydia Pneumoniae failed to reduce the risk of cardiac events.